gagolews/genieclust/devel/sphinx/index.rst

 on `benchmark data <https://github.com/gagolews/clustering_benchmarks_v1/>`_.

-Genie is also **very fast** — determining the whole cluster hierarchy for datasets of millions of points can be completed within :any:`a coffee break <timings>`\ .
+Genie is also **very fast** — determining the whole cluster hierarchy for datasets of millions of points can be completed within :any:`a coffee break <rmd/timings>`\ .
 Therefore, it is perfectly suited for solving of **extreme clustering tasks** (large datasets with any number of clusters to detect) for data that fit into memory.